Stock market today: Wall Street falls again as oil prices and global stocks fall - ExBulletin

 The question remains how resilient growth in the services sector can be in the face of declining manufacturing and the lagged effect of past rate hikes, said Chris Williamson, chief economist at S&P Global Market Intelligence.
 Any new rise in rates will of course have an additional moderating effect on this sector, which is particularly sensitive to variations in borrowing costs.

-A slowing economy would likely mean pressure on energy demand, and the price of a barrel of benchmark US oil fell 1.7% to $68.36.
-Brent crude, the international standard, fell 1.6% to $73.15 a barrel.
+A slowing economy would likely mean pressure on energy demand, and the price of a barrel of benchmark US oil fell 0.8% to $68.94.
+Brent, the international standard, fell 0.8% to $73.76 a barrel.

 Tech companies have also been hit hard.
 Higher interest rates hurt all types of investments, from stocks to bonds to crypto, but high-growth stocks tend to be among the hardest hit.
-A drop of 1.2% for Microsoft and 3.8% for Tesla were among the heaviest weights in the S&P 500.
+A 1% drop for Microsoft and a 1.4% drop for Tesla were among the heaviest weights in the S&P 500.

 In European stock markets, the German DAX lost 1% and the French CAC 40 fell 0.6%.
 The FTSE 100 in London slipped 0.5%.

-The Bank of England raised its key rate on Thursday. by a larger than expected margin to a 15-year high.
+On Thursday, the Bank of England raised its main interest rate by a larger than expected margin to a 15-year high.
 It was the 13th consecutive hike by central banks.
-Central banks in NorwaySwiss and Turkey also raised borrowing rates.
+The central banks of Norway, Switzerland and Turkey also raised borrowing rates.

 In Asia, Hong Kongs Hang Seng lost 1.7%.